Soltau: Churches

-Soltau churches include St. John's, which was first mentioned in 1464.
+Soltau churches include St. John's, which was first mentioned in 1464 and rebuilt after a fire in 1908.
 The Lutheran Church was the second Protestant church to be built in Soltau (in 1911) after St. John's had burnt down in 1906 and only a small replacement was built.
-Other religious buildings are the Catholic St. Mary's Church built in 1915, the Holy Spirit Church in Wolterdingen as an old Gothic heath church dating to 1245, the Heidenhof Chapel built in 1349 and the Zion Church of the Independent Evangelical-Lutheran Church built in 1888.
+Other religious buildings are the Catholic St. Mary's Church with a tower built in 1915 and a nave dating from 1975.
+The Holy Spirit Church in Wolterdingen is an old heath church which was built in a brick gothic style and mentioned in 1396, and when it was renovated from 1998 to 2001 medieval wall paintings were discovered.
+The Heidenhof Chapel was built in 1349, and the Zion Church of the Independent Evangelical-Lutheran Church dates from 1888.

 Museums and leisure facilities

-Opposite the Old Town Hall in the centre of the town is the building housing the North German Toy Museum with 600 m2 of exhibition floor and the Soltau Museum.
-The latter traces the (pre-)history of Soltau up to 200,000 years ago.
+Opposite the Old Town Hall in the centre of the town is the building housing the North German Toy Museum with 600 m2 of exhibition floor.
+The Soltau Museum in a half-timbered house dating from 1830 which was renovated in 1988 and 2002 demonstrates the history of the town.
+It also traces the (pre-)history of Soltau up to 200,000 years ago.
+The Salt Museum was founded in one of the oldest houses in Soltau.

 In the surrounding region, the Heide Park amusement park is very well known.
 Other facilities are the Soltau Thermal Springs (Soltau-Therme) and the Hof Loh golf course.
+Breidings Garten is a municipal park with an artificial ruin in the town centre which was created in 1850.

 Other sights are the Hagen with its drawbridge and the so-called Marriage Well (Heiratsbrunnen), which was built in 1978 by Karlheinz Goedtke, the Waldmühle Library and the Ratsmühle.